house on hill with room over garage

 What Is A Nonqualified Mortgage?

-For example, if you have a DTI of more than 43%, a lender may not be able to offer you a qualified mortgage.
-Or, if you have erratic income and don’t meet the income verification requirements set forth in Dodd-Frank, you may not be eligible for a qualified mortgage.
+For example, if your DTI is higher than the maximum allowed, a lender may not be able to offer you a qualified mortgage.
+Or, if you have erratic income and don’t meet the income verification requirements set forth by the CFPB, you may not be eligible for a qualified mortgage.

 A lender may instead decide to offer you a nonqualified mortgage.
-If a lender offers you a nonqualified mortgage, it doesn’t mean they aren’t required to do any verification or assessment of your ability to repay the loan.
-It just means you don’t meet the specific criteria for a qualified mortgage.
+If so, it doesn’t mean the lender won’t do any verification or assessment of your ability to repay the loan; it just means you don’t meet the specific criteria for a qualified mortgage.
+Lenders can perform manual underwriting to verify your income using bank statements, 1099s, tax returns and other applicable documentation.

-Interest rates on loans will vary from lender to lender, but you may find that a nonqualified mortgage will have a higher interest rate.
-This is because lenders often find these loans riskier since the borrowers who apply for them typically have more debt and less stable incomes.
+Interest rates on loans will vary from lender to lender, but you may find that a nonqualified mortgage will have a higher interest rate and higher down payment.
+If that’s the case, it’s because lenders often find these loans riskier since the borrowers who apply for them typically have more debt and a less stable income.

 Most borrowers end up with a qualified mortgage.
 However, a nonqualified mortgage is an easier option in some circumstances.
 This may be the case for the following types of borrowers: